DEGREE PROGRAM: EE

 Ph.D., Electrical Engineering, University of Illinois at Chicago, 1990

-BIOGRAPHY: Dr. Issa Batarseh is a Professor and Chair of the Department of Electrical Engineering and Computer Science at the University of Central Florida (UCF).
+BIOGRAPHY: Dr. Issa Batarseh is a Professor in the Department of Electrical and Computer Engineering at the University of Central Florida (UCF).
 He received the Ph.D., and M.S. in Electrical Engineering and the B.S. in Computer Engineering and Science from the University of Illinois at Chicago in 1983, '85 and '90, respectively.
 Dr. Batarseh was a visiting Assistant Professor at Purdue University, Calumet, from 1989 to 1990 before joining UCF in 1991.

 Fellow of IEEE